-The Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2017 introduced new obligations and extends the coverage of previous legislation.
-The amendment act also increases the number of reporting entities and report types that need to be sent to the New Zealand Financial Intelligence Unit (FIU).
+The Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2017 introduced new obligations, increased the number of reporting entities and report types that need to be sent to the New Zealand Financial Intelligence Unit (FIU).

-The FIU receives information from reporting entities (financial institutions and certain professions) in the form of:
+The FIU receives information from reporting entities and government agencies in relation to:

-Information is also received from domestic and international partner agencies.
+The FIU also receives information from domestic and international partner agencies.

 Reporting Entities are businesses supervised under Section 5 of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.

-Reporting entities need to be familiar with the obligations imposed by the AML/CFT Act.
-These obligations include:
+Reporting entities need to be familiar with their obligations under the AML/CFT Act.
+These obligations can include:

 - carrying out an assessment of the money laundering and terrorism financing risk they may reasonably expect to face